-Digital Technologies Rationale: The study of Digital Technologies reinforces the skills of the 21 st Century.
-It is vital for us to ensure there are people who can control and manage networked digital systems and the security implications of the interaction between hardware, software and users.
-They explain simple data compression, and why content data are separated from presentation.
-Students also plan and manage digital projects using an iterative approach.
-They define and decompose complex problems in terms of functional and non-functional requirements.
-Students design and evaluate user experiences and algorithms.
-They design and implement modular programs, including an object-oriented program, using algorithms and data structures involving modular functions that reflect the relationships of real-world data and data entities.
-They take account of privacy and security requirements when selecting and validating data.
-Students test and predict results and implement digital solutions.
-They evaluate information systems and their solutions in terms of risk, sustainability and potential for innovation and enterprise.
-They share and collaborate online, establishing protocols for the use, transmission and maintenance of data and projects.
+Digital Technologies Rationale: The study of Digital Technologies reinforces the skills of the 21st Century.
+Students explain simple data compression, define and decompose complex problems in terms of functional and non-functional requirements.
+Designing and evaluating user experiences, using algorithms and data structures that reflect the relationships of real-world data and data entities.
 Learning Focus: In this subject, students will study the following units through the described content: DATA CONTROLLED AND SECURED • Understand and examine how data can be secured through various methods such as access controls, virus checking, encryption, backups, data masking, and data erasure.
-ORGANISE, VISUALISE, ANALYSE • Create databases that enable data to be stored so it can be efficiently and reliably retrieved using relevant queries.
-ROBOTICS AND EMBEDDED SYSTEMS • Create programs with a digital solution using sensors, servos and mechanical parts to meet a client's needs.
-WEBSITE PROJECT • Identify a local website in need of a revamp or overhaul and use research based UX/UI theories to create a digital solution.
-Outcomes / Assessment: Multimodal presentations Exams Technical Reports Digital Solution Products Pathways: This subject links to the following subject/s in Year 11 and 12: Design (General) Digital Solutions (General) offline
+ORGANISE, VISUALISE, ANALYSE Create databases that enable data to be stored so it can be efficiently and reliably retrieved using relevant queries.
+ROBOTICS AND EMBEDDED SYSTEMS Create programs with a digital solution using sensors, servos and mechanical parts to meet a client's needs.
+WEBSITE PROJECT Identify a local website in need of a revamp or overhaul and use research based UX/UI theories to create a digital solution.
+Outcomes / Multimodal presentations Assessment: Exams Technical Reports Digital Solution Products Pathways: This subject links to the following subject/s in Year 11 and 12: • Design (General) Design (General) Digital Solutions (General) (when offered) Certificate III Information, Digital Media and Technology (when offered)

 Hospitality Rationale: Course work will enable students to become creative and responsive designers.
 When they consider ethical, legal, aesthetic and functional factors and the economic, environmental and social impacts of technological change, and how the choice and use of technologies contributes to a sustainable future, they are developing the knowledge, understanding and skills to become discerning decision-makers.
 Students complete a variety of theory and practical tasks to develop their knowledge of food principles and properties, basic knowledge of the Hospitality Industry and skills and techniques related to this industry.
 Students will also be given the opportunity to work alongside senior students for various catering events.
-Learning In this subject, students will study the following units through the described content: Focus: Unit 1: Aussie Bites Unit 2: Street Food Market Unit 3: Master Chef in the making Unit 4: Culinary Cafe Explore and analyse historical, cultural, social, political, economic, technological and environmental factors that influence food services, production and consumption patterns Investigate legal requirements of Food labelling systems Modify standard recipes to enhance the overall nutritional value of food products Develop nutritional labels using online programs Compare, contrast and analyse original nutritional labels as opposed to the modified version to identify the nutritional benefits of food choices Investigate and evaluate in relation to nutrition and health, the social, cultural, environmental and economic factors which influence food and drink choices.
-Critically analyse and evaluate food, nutrition and health information to make informed healthy eating choices.
-Demonstrate budgeting skills and application of healthy eating recommendations when planning and critiquing a range of common menus.
-Critically analyse factors, including social, ethical and sustainability considerations, that impact on designed solutions for global preferred futures and the complex design and production processes involved.
-Explain how products, services and environments evolve with consideration of preferred futures and the impact of emerging technologies on design decisions.
-Investigate and make judgments on the ethical and sustainable production and marketing of food and fibre.
-Apply design thinking, creativity, innovation and enterprise skills to develop, modify and communicate design ideas of increasing sophistication.
-Work flexibly to safely test, select, justify and use appropriate technologies and Outcomes / Assessment: processes to make designed solutions.
-Design folio and Practical Food Service Product Pathways: This subject links to the following subject/s in Year 11 and 12: • Certificate II Hospitality/Tourism (VET)
+Learning Focus: In this subject, students will study the following units through the described content: UNIT 1: AUSSIE BITES UNIT 2: MASTER CHEF IN THE MAKING UNIT 3: STREET FOOD MARKET UNIT 4: CULINARY CAFE • Explore and analyse historical, cultural, social, political, economic, technological and environmental factors that influence food services, production and consumption patterns • Investigate legal requirements of Food labelling systems • Modify standard recipes to enhance the overall nutritional value of food products Develop nutritional labels using online programs Compare, contrast and analyse original nutritional labels as opposed to the modified version to identify the nutritional benefits of food choices Investigate and evaluate in relation to nutrition and health, the social, cultural, environmental and economic factors which influence food and drink choices Critically analyse and evaluate food, nutrition and health information to make informed healthy eating choices Demonstrate budgeting skills and application of healthy eating recommendations when planning and critiquing a range of common menus Critically analyse factors, including social, ethical and sustainability considerations, that impact on designed solutions for global preferred futures and the complex design and production processes involved Explain how products, services and environments evolve with consideration of preferred futures and the impact of emerging technologies on design decisions Investigate and make judgments on the ethical and sustainable production and marketing of food and fibre Apply design thinking, creativity, innovation and enterprise skills to develop, modify and communicate design ideas of increasing sophistication Work flexibly to safely test, select, justify and use appropriate technologies and Outcomes / Assessment: processes to make designed solutions Design folios and Practical Food Service Products Pathways: This subject links to the following subject/s in Year 11 and 12: • Certificate II Hospitality/Tourism (VET)